huang15n/Android-Programming/android_lec2.md

 dip - device indepdent pixels
 sp = scaling pixels

-fit its stuf to fit its content all the way down and around that is the dimension of the linear layout
+fit its stuff to fit its content all the way down and around that is the dimension of the linear layout

+different screen size different front you sort do not want to do that. the less you use these specific units the better

+use match_parent that means use the same values as the things I am contained inside of

 how to mush over the right edge of the screen